odoo/documentation/point_of_sale/advanced/barcode.rst

 To use a barcode scanner, go to :menuselection:`Point of Sale --> Configuration --> Point of sale` and select your PoS interface.

-Under the PosBox / Hardware category, you will find *Barcode Scanner* select it.
+Under the IoT Box / Hardware category, you will find *Barcode Scanner* select it.

 .. image:: media/barcode01.png